stitakis/ArchElekt/Slides/SystemUnavalaible.md

 ---

-current problems

-Transcript:
-Next, let's look at some more complains.

-2s

----
 # System unavailable, freezes up or crashes

 Customers and call-center staff complained that the system **"freezes-up"** or worst is not **available**.

 Transcript:
-Hum..
-That's sounds pretty bad and probably adds to the customer frustration of having an issue in the first place.
+Also <ROL> Hum..
+That's sounds pretty bad and probably adds to the customer frustration.
 There is a few reasons for that though, let's break that down.

 Characteristics: Reliability, Availability